Muhammad-Umer/support-wheel-of-fate/README.md

 -Ddatasource.database.config.pool.size=your-poolSize
 ```

+In database (which is provided above), execute the scripts provided in _**/resources/sql**_ folder to set up tables accordingly.

-After execution the information regarding the repository would be available.
+After execution of the project, the information regarding the repository would be available.
 ```
 {
     "app": {